 In \cite{jeulin80}, the author considers

-This class contains ${\cal M}^{(2)}_{loc}(\mathbb G)$ of Theorem \ref{the3spaces}, while in general it fails to satisfies Proposition \ref{IntegOptionalProcess}.
-Hence, the elements of Jeulin's space, ${\cal M}^{(3)}_{loc}(\mathbb G)$, can not be pure mortality martingales, and are not orthogonal to the pure mortality martingales of the first type.
-Given that we singled out two types of orthogonal pure mortality local martingales, one naturally can ask the following.
+This class contains ${\cal M}^{(2)}_{loc}(\mathbb G)$ of Theorem \ref{the3spaces}, while in general it fails to satisfy Proposition \ref{IntegOptionalProcess}.
+Hence, the elements of ${\cal M}^{(3)}_{loc}(\mathbb G)$ (Jeulin's space) cannot be pure default martingales, and are not orthogonal to the pure default martingales of the first type.\\

+Given that we singled out two orthogonal types of pure default local martingales, one can ask naturally the following.

-The answer to this difficult question as well as to all the unanswered previous questions boils down to completely decompose a $\mathbb G$-martingale stopped at $\tau$ into the sum of orthogonal (local) martingales.
+The answer to this difficult question, as well as to all the unanswered previous questions, boils down to the complete decomposition of any $\mathbb G$-martingale stopped at $\tau$ into the sum of orthogonal (local) martingales.
 This is the aim of the following subsection.